dragonflydb/documentation/docs/cloud/networks.md

 This guide outlines how you can create networks on Dragonfly Cloud.

 :::note Prerequisites
-You need an account before proceeding, create one -> dragonflydb.cloud/signup
+You need an account before proceeding, create one <a href="https://dragonflydb.cloud/signup">here</a>
 :::

-1. Navigate to the Networks tab.
-You can find it in the -> https://dragonflydb.cloud/networks
+1. Navigate to the <a href="https://dragonflydb.cloud/networks">Networks tab.</a>

 ![networks](../../static/img/networks.png)